 Debra has also performed a variety of oratorio and pops concerts.
-She has been featured as a soloist in Vivaldi’s Gloria, Mozart’s Requiem, Haydn’s Mass in Time of War, and Orff’s Carmina Burana.
-In addition to several engagements for Barber's orchestral work Knoxville: Summer of 1915, Ms. Rentz has performed pops concerts with the St. Louis, Cedar Rapids, River Valley, Omaha, Owensboro, Richmond, Elmhurst, and Fox Valley Symphonies.Debra received her Bachelor of Music from Illinois State University and a Master's of Music in Voice Performance from the University of Illinois.
-She currently lives in Athens, Ohio.
-Recent performances include a recital for the McCaslin performing arts series in Wichita, Richard Conrad's Opera Gala with The Bostonians and a Gilbert and Sullivan concert with The Bostonians.
+She has been featured as a soloist in Bach’s Mass in B Minor, Haydn’s Lord Nelson Mass, Vivaldi’s Gloria, Mozart’s Requiem, Haydn’s Mass in Time of War, Schumann’s Requiem, Mozart’s Vesperae solennes and Orff’s Carmina Burana.
+Ms. Rentz has performed with the St. Louis, Cedar Rapids, River Valley, Omaha, Owensboro, Richmond, Elmhurst, River Cities and Fox Valley Symphonies.
+In addition, Rentz has sung several performances of Samuel Barber’s orchestral work Knoxville: Summer of 1915.